 Age, travel duration, and male/female ratio were not significantly different between NSE and SAE cases.
-Geographically, SAE cases were almost exclusively acquired through travel to Africa (95%).
+Geographically, SAE were almost exclusively acquired through travel to Africa (95%).
 Most NSE cases had traveled to Asia (65.7%), with Southeast Asia and India being primary areas of transmission.
-Acute schistosomiasis occurred in 21 of 44 SAE cases, presenting with fever, rash, and respiratory symptoms.
+Acute schistosomiasis occurred in 21 of 44 SAE cases and particularly presented with fever, rash, and respiratory symptoms.
 Sixteen of 44 (36.6%) were asymptomatic fellow travelers of a diagnosed index case and were identified through screening.
-Only seven (16.9%) presented with chronic schistosomiasis, usually genitourinary.
+Only 7 (16.9%) presented with chronic schistosomiasis, usually genitourinary.

-At presentation, 94.7% of persons with NSE were symptomatic, with abdominal pain and protracted diarrhea as leading symptoms, followed by dermatologic findings (rash or pruritus) and respiratory symptoms, mainly dry cough.
+At presentation, 94.7% of persons with NSE were symptomatic, with abdominal pain and protracted diarrhea as leading symptoms followed by dermatologic findings (rash or pruritis) and respiratory symptoms, mainly dry cough.
 Symptoms occurred in isolation or in combination.
 Two patients presented with only symptoms of fatigue.
-Symptoms began in most cases during travel, and were already present for several weeks on presentation to the clinic.
-Median time to presentation was six weeks (range from one day to > 1 year).
+Symptoms began in most cases during travel and were already present for several weeks on presentation to the clinic.
+Median time to presentation was six weeks (range from 1 day to > 1 year).

-NSE had a median initial eosinophil count of 1,700 cells/µl compared to SAE cases who had 1,400 cells/µl (p = 0.067).
-Mildly abnormal liver function tests occurred in 5.3% of NSE cases and 13.0% of SAE cases — not a statistically significantly difference.
+NSE had a median initial eosinophil count of 1700 cells/µl compared to SAE cases who had 1400 cells/µl (P=0.067).
+Mildly abnormal liver function tests occurred in 5.3% of NSE cases and 13.0% of SAE cases—not a statistically significantly difference.
 Serologic testing was positive in all 44 SAE cases.
 Diagnosis by observation of ova was made in 22.7% of cases.
 Only a smattering of NSE cases had diagnostic findings.
 Two cases had hookworm alone documented, and one case had hookworm and Ascaris.
 Blastocystis hominis and Entamoeba histolytica/dispar were found alone or with helminths in four cases.
 One patient had hookworms noted in a sputum sample.
 Five tests for strongyloidiasis were positive.
 No tests for toxocariasis, filariasis, or trichinosis were positive.
-In fact, definitive parasitologic diagnosis was achieved in only nine NSE cases (23.7%).
-Two patients had non-infectious causes of eosinophilia, one with a drug allergy, another with positive strongyloides serology had increasing lymphadenopathy and, ultimately, B-cell lymphoma was diagnosed.
+In fact, definitive parasitologic diagnosis was achieved in only 9 NSE cases (23.7%).
+Two patients had non-infectious causes of eosinophilia, one with drug allergy; another with positive Strongyloides serology had increasing lymphadenopathy and, ultimately, B-cell lymphoma was diagnosed.

 In terms of treatment, all persons with SAE tolerated praziquantel with no documented treatment failure.
 Thirty-seven NSE patients were offered empiric therapy with albendazole.
-One declined and four others were lost to follow-up.
-Of 30 albenoazole-treated patients available for evaluation of clinical response, 90% (27/30) showed a favorable response to treatment; 76.7% had complete remission of symptoms; 13.3% had significant improvement; three cases (10%) had no response.
-One had lymphoma, one had eosinophilic gastroenteritis, and one remained without a specific diagnosis but responded to corticosteroid treatment, as did the patient with eosinophilic gastroenteritis.
+One declined and four others were lost to follow up.
+Of 30 treated patients available for evaluation of clinical response, 90% (27/30) showed a favorable response to treatment; 76.7% had complete remission of symptoms; 13.3% had significant improvement; 3 cases (10%) had no response.
+One had lymphoma, one had eosinophilic gastroenteritis, and one remained without a specific diagnosis but responded to corticosteroid treatment as did the patient with eosinophilic gastroenteritis.

-Young healthy travelers to developing countries who develop eosinophilia should be evaluated, first and foremost, for helminth infections.
+Young healthy travelers to developing countries who develop eosinophilia should be evaluated first and foremost for helminth infections.
 Strongyloidiasis and schistosomiasis have the strongest associations with eosinophilia.
-Other infectious diseases may be associated with eosinophilia, including coccidioidomycosis, aspergillosis, isosporiasis, Dientamoeba fragilis, Mycobacterium leprae, and chronic Mycobacterium tuberculosis infections, although the diagnostic yields are quite low when based solely upon the finding of eosinophilia.
+Other infectious diseases may be associated with eosinophilia, including cocoidioidomycosis, aspergillosis, isosporiasis, Dientamoeba fragilis, Mycobacterium leprae, and chronic Mycobacterium tuberculosis infections, although the diagnostic yields are quite low when based solely upon the finding of eosinophilia.

 Schistosomiasis is an important and frequent cause of eosinophilia, and this diagnosis should be pursued using serology and attempted ova detection.
 Identified cases, and arguably individuals with known exposure or fellow travelers of index cases, should be treated with praziquantel.